isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-leopard-gecko-eat/index.md

 ###  **1. Mealworms**

 These are the primary source of food for Leopard Gecko that has a very high content of fat.
-They have a low or poor calcium
+They have a low or poor calcium-to-phosphorous ratio.
-- to
-- phosphorous ratio.
 Mealworms are easier to raise at home since they multiply rapidly.
 Never feed your Leopard Gecko with mealworm beetle.
 They have shells that cause impaction due to indigestion problems.

-**Review of theZilla
-- Reptile Mealworm**
-- Nutritious food forLeopard Geckos, large Birds or Tropical Fish, hermit crabs, fence lizard, and Bearded Dragons
-- Doesn't requireRefrigeration
-- Resealable and Convenient Packaging
-- Has High Protein and Dehydrated Ingredient First, mealworms must be just a small portion of the Leopard Geckos' diet
-- most info sheets recommend that you feed the reptiles mainly with live food.
+**Review of theZilla-Reptile Mealworm** - Nutritious food forLeopard Geckos, large Birds or Tropical Fish, hermit crabs, fence lizard, and Bearded Dragons - Doesn't requireRefrigeration - Resealable and Convenient Packaging - Has High Protein and Dehydrated Ingredient First, mealworms must be just a small portion of the Leopard Geckos' diet - most info sheets recommend that you feed the reptiles mainly with live food.

 Give the leopard geckos, occasionally, just about a bowl of the mealworm food above.
-My red
-- slider turtle munched on the Zilla
-- Reptile Mealworm around its outdoor pond.
+My red-slider turtle munched on the Zilla-Reptile Mealworm around its outdoor pond.
 For the leopard gecko, I made mustard greens salad and added the Mealworms for excellent nutrition.
 This has made the reptiles become muscular, healthy, and happy.

-The Zilla
-- Reptile Mealworm has a great taste and smell
-- and offers its additional protein to the reptiles as well as being great for chickens and peafowl.
+The Zilla-Reptile Mealworm has a great taste and smell - and offers its additional protein to the reptiles as well as being great for chickens and peafowl.

 Also, it's suitable nutrition for sick geckos plus it won't spill since its plastic is strong enough allowing excellent sealing.
 The mealworms are dehydrated to offer the right nutrients and protein that'll help maintain the health of your leopard dragons.
-The 100
-- percent natural worms and thus your geckos will achieve the same nutrition like they're feeding on whole insects.
+The 100-percent natural worms and thus your geckos will achieve the same nutrition like they're feeding on whole insects.

-Pros
-- Nutritious food forLeopard Geckos just like whole mealworms
-- Doesn't requireRefrigeration
+Pros - Nutritious food forLeopard Geckos just like whole mealworms - Doesn't requireRefrigeration - 100-percent natural - Resealable and Convenient Packaging - Has High Protein and Dehydrated Ingredients Cons - **It does not excite all dragons
-- 100
-- percent natural
-- Resealable and Convenient Packaging
-- Has High Protein and Dehydrated Ingredients Cons
-- **It does not excite all dragons

-###  2. Cockroaches
-- Do leopard geckos eat cockroaches?
+###  2. Cockroaches - Do leopard geckos eat cockroaches?

-Yes, Leopard geckos will many worms and bugs including Dubia Roaches (a great staple food), crickets, locusts, silkworms, hornworms, super
+Yes, Leopard geckos will many worms and bugs including Dubia Roaches (a great staple food), crickets, locusts, silkworms, hornworms, super-worms, and mealworms.
-- worms, and mealworms.

 But are Dubia roaches too big for leopard geckos?
-Well, for leopard geckos that are in the juvenile stage, only feed them with 1/4
-- inch Dubia roaches.
-But for adult geckos, feed them with Dubai roaches that are medium
+Well, for leopard geckos that are in the juvenile stage, only feed them with 1/4-inch Dubia roaches.
+But for adult geckos, feed them with Dubai roaches that are medium-sized - this is a maximum of 1.
-- sized
-- this is a maximum of 1.
 5 inches in length.

 The cockroaches will offer great nutrition to your leopard gecko as they have high protein that'll keep your geckos healthy and active.
-Also, you should feed the gecko with whole
-- grain cereals, fruits, and fresh veggies too.
+Also, you should feed the gecko with whole-grain cereals, fruits, and fresh veggies too.

 Tropical Cockroaches are the best tropical insects to use when feeding your Leopard Gecko within the tropics.
 The best cockroach species is Dubia roaches.